Zero-Correlation Entanglement: Introduction

-Entanglement is considered as a key concept in understanding quantum phenomena.
-In understanding entanglement, correlations based on expectation values of quantum observable operators for multi--particle systems have been investigated both theoretically and experimentally (e.g.,\cite{bell,clauser,aspect,leggett,vedral,altepeter,sakai,horodecki}).
-For example, among the research efforts for obtaining conditions for separabilities of density matrices(e.g.,\cite{werner,gisin,peres,fujikawa1,fujikawa2}), a recent work by Fujikawa et. al.\cite{fujikawa2} have associated saparability with zero--correlations and analyzed experimental results.
+Entanglement is considered a key concept in understanding quantum phenomena.
+In understanding entanglement, correlations based on expectation values of quantum observable operators for multi-particle systems have been investigated both theoretically and experimentally (e.g.,\cite{bell,clauser,aspect,leggett,vedral,altepeter,sakai,horodecki}).
+For example, among the research efforts for obtaining conditions for the separability of density matrices(e.g.,\cite{werner,gisin,peres,fujikawa1,fujikawa2}), a recent work by Fujikawa et. al.\cite{fujikawa2} has associated saparability with zero correlations and analyzed experimental results.

 In this paper, we also study correlations to investigate entangled quantum systems.
-Our approach, however, differs from previous works of associating zero--correlations with separabilities.
-Rather, entanglements are connected with zero--correlations.
+Our approach, however, differs from previous works that associated zero correlations with separability.
+Rather, entanglements are connected with zero correlations.
 In particular, we consider a system of two quantum particles, each taking two distinct states ($2\times 2$ system), which includes systems such as a pair of spin 1/2 particles.
-Our main result on this system is a theorem stating that, for any entangled state vector, one can always find a pair of quantum observable operators with a zero--correlation.
+Our main result on this system is a theorem stating that, for any entangled state vector, one can always find a pair of quantum observable operators with a zero correlation.

-As well as providing a general proof on the quantum system, we also note that for analogous classical systems consisting of two stochastic variables, each taking on one of two possible values, there cannot be zero-correlation unless the variables are statistically independent.
-We may regard statistical dependence of classical variables as analogous to quantum entanglement.
-Thus, zero correlation in the latter case but not the former provides yet another example of illustrating the difference between classical and quantum probability theories.
+As well as providing a general proof on the quantum system, we also note that for analogous classical systems consisting of two stochastic variables, each taking on one of two possible values, there cannot be zero correlation unless the variables are statistically independent.
+We may regard the statistical dependence of classical variables as analogous to quantum entanglement.
+Thus, zero correlation in the latter case but not the former provides yet another illustration of the difference between classical and quantum probability theories.